 Number 25 is always different.
 Regardless of the Bob Davie years, the 2012 BCS Championship obliteration, or The Bush Push (which, for the record, is the single most egregious offense to have ever occurred on the field.
 Don’t fucking fight me on this.
 I didn’t go to school the Monday after that aforementioned felony in mourning.
 I still have remnants of PTSD), we look to the future.
 And we are confident.
 We are steadfast.
 We are absolutely certain this year will be different.

 I love football.
 Absolutely love it.
 I always have.
-My most prized possession is my Julius Jones jersey from when I was seven years old.
-God, I loved that beautiful angel.
+My most prized possession is my Julius Jones jersey my father bought me when I was seven years old.
+God, I loved that beautiful man—half running back, half angel.
 Football has taught me a slew of crucial lessons.
 It’s shown me the entire spectrum of human emotion in the span of a four-hour (thank you, NBC) period.
-It’s shown me the absolute maximum volume level of my voice.
+It’s shown me the absolute maximum volume level my voice can reach.
 Along with my father and grandfather.
 Spoiler alert: it is loud.
 It’s shown me that Brady Quinn is the most stunning creature to have ever graced this earth and that remotes break when thrown at walls.
 So do phones.

 But most of all, it’s taught me that in spite of my pessimistic disposition and blackened soul, I can muster an unbelievable, literally insane amount of faith.
 We all can.
 Football can elicit an unwavering, extraordinary amount of faith.